An enriched category theory of language: from syntax to semantics: Enriched copresheaves

-The precise definition of an end is not needed now, as the above expression will reduce to something familiar in Equation (\ref{eq:hom_min}).
-The takeaway is that just as mappings between (ordinary) categories define a functor category, so mappings between enriched categories define an \emph{enriched} functor category.
-So to understand the enriched version of copresheaves, one starts with an enriched functor valued in the base category $\mathcal{V}$.
-For this notion to make sense, however, Equation (\ref{eq:v_functor}) implies that one must first understand what it means for $\mathcal{V}$ itself to be a $\mathcal{V}$-category.
-This leads to another important definition: \emph{closure}.
+which always exists if $\mathcal{V}$ is complete.
+The precise definition of an end can be found in Section 7.3 in \cite{riehl_2014}, but now we will specialize to the case of copresheaves and the right hand side of Equation \eqref{eq:int_v_hom} reduces to something simple, summarized in Lemma \ref{lem:end_computed} below.
+The takeaway is that just as mappings between (ordinary) categories define a functor category, so mappings between enriched categories define an \emph{enriched} functor category, at least when the base category is closed and complete.